What is Big Data and What Does it Mean for Marketing?

 Data analysts are facing excessive volumes of information to analyse.
 It’s getting hard for them to measure the right variables, simply because it’s hard to detect the right signal in all that noise.

-Not only is big data big, but it’s also inaccurate in some aspects.
+Not only is it big, but it’s also inaccurate in some aspects.
 According to Experian’s The Impact of Bad Contact Data Quality report, 23% of businesses believe they have incorrect customer or prospect data.
 Some of the most commonly reported data errors were missing or incomplete data, outdated information, and duplicate data.

 Businesses are aware that data mistakes occur, but they have difficulties to predict where and when the next issue will occur.

-Lack of big data experts
+Lack of Experts

 The same report we just mentioned identified lack of knowledge/skills and lack of human resources/employees as the two major internal challenges to improving data quality.
 An average marketing expert does not have enough knowledge and skills to analyse big data.
 Businesses are facing the need to invest in more training for their current workers or recruit data experts, which are not easy to find.